Ayushburman/YoloBadge/README.md

 -----------------------------------------------------

-Ask a friend to open a test issue.
+🦈 2.
+Pull Shark — Done ✅
+📌 Meaning

+You need 2 or more PRs merged.

+🪜 Steps

+Fork a repo.

+Make changes.

+Create a Pull Request.

+Repo owner merges it.

+Repeat → 2+ times.

+💡 Tip

+Your own repos also count.

+Fix README, typos, docs, etc.

-✅ You already have it → Good job!
+✅ You already achieved it 🎉